MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview-service-scenario.md

 ## Prerequisites

-- You (and any user you plan to work with) have a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] license assigned.

 - [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] is [set up](settings-administration.md).

 - [Search topics are configured](set-up-searches.md) and data acquisition is up and running.